-Podophyllum peltatum L. is the correct and accepted scientific name for this species.
+Podophyllum peltatum L. is the accepted scientific name for this species.
 The genus and species were named as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The Podophyllum peltatum is a pretty common sight around the area I live in.
-It has several common names besides Mayapple including Ground Lemon, Hog Apple, Wild Mandrake and Indian Apple.
+It has several common names besides Mayapple including Ground Lemon, Hog Apple, Wild Mandrake, and Indian Apple.
 I heard many years ago when they start to flower is when the Morels start to come up.
 I find it strange this genus is in the Berberidaceae (Barberry) Family but I suppose there are reasons beyond my comprehension.
 I took these photos while I was mushroom hunting along a creek behind the farm.

 Podophyllum peltatum is a herbaceous perennial plant found throughout the middle half of North America eastward.
 They are easily recognized by their large umbrella-like leaves and can form good-sized colonies via underground rhizomes.